 Not critical for a business – The one thing all successful businesses have in common is great marketing.
 If marketing was not critical, why does every large corporation have an entire marketing department led by an executive?
 Too many business owners look at marketing as a cost.
 Instead, look at it as an investment that increases profits.

 Can’t afford it – Now that you know marketing isn’t advertising, you need to realize, you don’t have to spend a ton of money to market effectively.
 There are numerous other factors besides money that determine the success of your marketing.
-Analytics are now a key part of any marketing strategy, and they can help determine the return on investment in your marketing strategy.
+Analytics are now a key part of any marketing strategy, and they can help determine the Return on Marketing Investment (RoMI) in your marketing strategy.

 Results should be instantaneous – Have you ever gotten real results from anything instantaneous?
 Building a brand and gaining recognition takes time.
 Once the ball gets rolling, expect the snowball effect.
 It’s a common marketing misconception that a stellar ad will immediately go “viral.”
 That is the outlier.
 More likely to happen is that over time and with steady investment, your marketing strategy will increase brand awareness and lead to a larger customer base.